varunkat/Teachable-Challenge/Readme.md

     def __init__(self, size, debug:bool):
 ```
-* After the class is initiated, below method will create size X size grid with (x,y) coordinates and index values in the order of grid creation
+* After the class is initiated, below method will create size x size grid with (x,y) coordinates and index values in the order of grid creation
 ```
  def create_grid(self):
 ```
 * This algorithm was designed to assign coordinates from 1 instead of 0.
 (Ex: Node 1 will have (1,1) as (x,y) coordinates)
-* Below is a sample grid that is created with size = 3
+* Below is a sample grid structure that is created with size = 3 and represented as a Python list.
 ```
  [(1, [1, 1]), (2, [1, 2]), (3, [1, 3]), (4, [2, 1]), (5, [2, 2]), (6, [2, 3]), (7, [3, 1]), (8, [3, 2]), (9, [3, 3])]
 ```